LightForm-group/dilatometer_modelling_and_constitutive_behaviour/README.md

 The full model with a high resolution in the steps can take some time to run, on a normal laptop each condition takes approximatly 30 minutes.
 To test the deformation model run 'run_deformaion' with the provided data and settings.

 ## Filestructure
-├── deformation_step
+├── deformation_step<br/>
-│   ├── deformation_input # input .txt files to transfer data to the ABAQUS deformation model │   └── deformation_output # outputted .txt files from the ABAQUS deformation model │
+│   ├── deformation_input # input .txt files to transfer data to the ABAQUS deformation model<br/>
+│   └── deformation_output # outputted .txt files from the ABAQUS deformation model<br/>
+│ <br/>
 ├── heatup_step
-│   ├── heatup_input # input .txt files to transfer data to the ABAQUS heatup model │   ├── heatup_output # outputted .txt files from the ABAQUS heatup model │   └── final_heatup_odb # Location of the final temperature distribution in the ABAQUS heatup model │
+│   ├── heatup_input # input .txt files to transfer data to the ABAQUS heatup model<br/>
+│   ├── heatup_output # outputted .txt files from the ABAQUS heatup model<br/>
+│   └── final_heatup_odb # Location of the final temperature distribution in the ABAQUS heatup model<br/>
+│ <br/>
-├── experimental_data
+├── experimental_data<br/>
-│   ├── deformation # Folder containing the .ACS files from the dilatometer for the deformation region, the naming convention of the .ACS files is not relevant here
+│   ├── deformation # Folder containing the .ACS files from the dilatometer for the deformation region, the naming convention of the .ACS files is not relevant here<br/>
-│   │   ├── Nominal strain rate 1
+│   │   ├── Nominal strain rate 1<br/>
-│   │   │   ├── Nominal temperature 1
+│   │   │   ├── Nominal temperature 1<br/>
-│   │   │   ├── Nominal temperature 2
+│   │   │   ├── Nominal temperature 2<br/>
-│   │   │   ├── ...
+│   │   │   ├── ...<br/>
-│   │   ├── Nominal strain rate 2
+│   │   ├── Nominal strain rate 2<br/>
-│   │   │   ├── Nominal temperature 1
+│   │   │   ├── Nominal temperature 1<br/>
-│   │   │   ├── Nominal temperature 2
+│   │   │   ├── Nominal temperature 2<br/>
-│   │   │   ├── ...
+│   │   │   ├── ...<br/>
-│   │   ├── ...
+│   │   ├── ... <br/>
-│   │
+│   │ <br/>
-│   └── full # Folder containing the .ACS files from the dilatometer for the full region, the naming convention of the .ACS files is not relevant here
+│   └── full # Folder containing the .ACS files from the dilatometer for the full region, the naming convention of the .ACS files is not relevant here<br/>
-│   │   ├── Nominal strain rate 1
+│   │   ├── Nominal strain rate 1<br/>
-│   │   │   ├── Nominal temperature 1
+│   │   │   ├── Nominal temperature 1<br/>
-│   │   │   ├── Nominal temperature 2
+│   │   │   ├── Nominal temperature 2<br/>
-│   │   │   ├── ...
+│   │   │   ├── ...<br/>
+│   │   │   <br/>
-│   │   ├── Nominal strain rate 2
+│   │   ├── Nominal strain rate 2<br/>
-│   │   │   ├── Nominal temperature 1
+│   │   │   ├── Nominal temperature 1<br/>
-│   │   │   ├── Nominal temperature 2
+│   │   │   ├── Nominal temperature 2<br/>
-│   │   │   ├── ...
+│   │   │   ├── ...<br/>
-│   │   ├── ...
+│   │   ├── ... <br/>
-│   │
+│   │ <br/>
-│   ├── experimental_output # .txt files conataining the processed data from the deformation step │
+│   ├── experimental_output # .txt files conataining the processed data from the deformation step<br/>
+│ <br/>
-├── functions # Various .py functions used in the program │
+├── functions # Various .py functions used in the program<br/>
+│ <br/>
-├── plots # Outputted plots in both .png and pickle format
+└── plots # Outputted plots in both .png and pickle format <br/>